 The deck then moved to the transition zone further from the house

 where it would be exposed to the sun.
 I created a circular deck

 structure as a sun and sitting area with patio stones leading to the

 above ground pool deck.

 The above ground pool deck was only four feet high therefore it did not require extra bracing around the posts.
 Note: Extra bracing around posts is dependent of the height of the deck.

 Once completed the above ground pool deck design, although basic in detail, functioned well with the other decking areas and it appeared to have a

 connection to the rest of the home.

 therefore appear like an orphan.
-Try to avoid that as you come up with
+Try to avoid this as you come up with